Vanderhoof, British Columbia

 Vanderhoof is a district municipality near the geographical centre of British Columbia, Canada.
-Covering 2.92 square kilometers., it has a population of about 4,500 within town limits, and offers services to nearly 10,000 people in nearby rural communities.
+Covering 2.92 square kilometers, it has a population of about 4,500 within town limits, and offers services to nearly 10,000 people in nearby rural communities.
 Its main industries are forestry, agriculture, and related businesses.
 Tourism is also growing, and mining operations are being developed in the area.
 It has many elementary schools, and one major secondary school, Nechako Valley Secondary School (NVSS), comprising School District 91 Nechako Lakes.
 The College of New Caledonia has a regional campus there.

 Via Rail's Jasper–Prince Rupert train serves the Vanderhoof railway station.

 History

 The municipality is named after Herbert Vanderhoof of Chicago, one of its founders.
 He was an employee of the Grand Trunk Pacific Development Company, a subsidiary of Grand Trunk Pacific Railway.
 The municipality's population rapidly expanded until World War II, when many of the town's men left to fight overseas.
-After the war, an increase in lumber prices and the construction of the Kenney Dam lead to increases in population again.
+After the war, an increase in lumber prices and the construction of the Kenney Dam led to increases in population again.
 Today Vanderhoof is a service centre in the eastern Bulkley-Nechako for surrounding communities, and the second-largest municipality in the regional district.